artifactz/localization_switch/README.md

 *ROS localization method multiplexer*

 This is a slim ROS library written in Python able to bundle multiple localization methods.
-It subscribes to their output topic, keeps track of their state and applies the pose transformations of the best currently available method to a resulting pose which is republished on every update.
+It subscribes to their output topic, keeps track of their state and applies the pose transformations of the best (based on priority) currently available method to a resulting pose which is republished on every update.

 ## Running this node